Odd moments in the distribution of primes: The fifth moment of reduced residues in the function field setting

+We will consider the contribution from each term in $f$.
 The term $1$ gives us precisely $V_5(Q;h)$, which we have already analyzed.
 We can then bound each of the remaining six terms by expanding $\mathfrak S_0$ into a sum of $\mathfrak S$, removing any repeated terms in the appropriate tuple, and applying Lemma \ref{lem:mvl8} to bound $V_k(Q;h)$ for some $k < 5$.
-For the sake of brevity we omit most of these computations, which are very similar, but we will show that the term corresponding to $\delta_{12}$ is $\ll \left(\frac{|Q|}{\phi(Q)}\right)^{21/2} q^{2h}$, since all other terms are smaller.
+These computations are summarized in the following lemma.